NBA on ABC: Mike Breen era (2006–present)

+2006–07 thru 2018–19

 For the 2006–07 NBA season, ABC's sports operations were fully integrated into ESPN (rebranding the sports division as ESPN on ABC).
 As a result, Mark Jackson replaced Hubie Brown as ABC's lead analyst (Brown would still pair with Mike Breen on ESPN's primary broadcast team and Mike Tirico on ABC's secondary team).
 ABC's pre-game show, which Jackson was a part of, also began to be broadcast from the site of the main game each week (much as was the case during first season of the network's current NBA deal in 2003).

 Additionally, Michele Tafoya returned as a sideline reporter, after sitting out the 2005–06 season on maternity leave.
 Lisa Salters returned to her role as its secondary sideline reporter the following year as Tafoya returned to her old role.

 On July 9, 2007, it was announced by Dan Patrick that he would be leaving ESPN after 18 years with the network.
 Stuart Scott hosted ABC's pregame show for the 2007–08 season along with analysts Bill Walton and Michael Wilbon.
 Jeff Van Gundy also joined Mike Breen and Mark Jackson full-time, starting Christmas Day.
 After Walton had back problems in February, Jon Barry replaced him for the rest of the season.

 Michele Tafoya left her role as NBA sideline reporter for ABC after the 2007–08 season to spend more time with her family; however, she continued to work for ESPN, primarily serving as a sideline reporter for Monday Night Football (before leaving for NBC in 2011 to serve that same position for Sunday Night Football).
 Doris Burke, who already served as an analyst for ESPN's NBA telecasts, replaced Tafoya as lead sideline reporter on the ABC broadcasts.